-Welcome back to Kids Get Crafty!
-This is a very special kids crafts post – as it was called about by Rashmie from Mommy Labs.
-As part of World Environment Day (5 June) she wanted to celebrate and get us celebrating by creating a Forest Craft.
+Welcome back to Easy Crafts with Kids!
+As part of World Environment Day (5 June) we wanted to create a Forest Craft.
 A great opportunity to talk to our children about why the environment is so special, what we need to do to protect it and above all forest get crafty!

 Quite unlike me, I was cutting our “due date a bit find” and was looking around the house for inspiration.. when I remembered this lovely book: